trumans/treehouse-rest-api-sql-course-manager/README.md

 **Notes to the Treehouse reviewer**
 * The project includes 'Extra Credit' functionality for 'Exceeds Expectations' grade
 * The following implementation decisions relate to the PUT /api/courses/:id API
-  * Only the fields in the request are updated.
-Fields are not set to null if they are not included.
+  * The fields estimatedTime and materialsNeeded are optional in the request.
+If omitted they are not updated.
   * Updating the userId field is not supported.
 If it is included in the request body the field is silently ignored.

 # Installing the project